jarrodmillman/pose-stats/description.md

   In collaboration with Trevor Hastie, he is the main developer on `ISLP` a package bridging the `R` and `python` worlds in that it provides `python` support for course material in a hugely successful `R` book: "Introduction to Statistical Learning with Applications in R".
+- Matt Haberland is assistant professor of the bioResource and agricultural engineering at California Polytechnic State University.
+He is the maintainer of `scipy.stats`, which provdes a large number of probability distributions, summary and frequency statistics, correlation functions and statistical tests, masked statistics, kernel density estimation, quasi-Monte Carlo functionality, and more.

 ## Long term vision